 Bones of the Lost

-It is part of the Temperance Brennan #16 series and is a This mystery is a hardcover edition that was published by Scribner on August 27, 2013 and has 324 pages.
+It is part of the Temperance Brennan #16 series and is a mystery that was published by Scribner on August 27, 2013 and has 324 pages.

 Explore it on Goodreads or Amazon.